esteham/easy-land/README.md

-# e-land
+# easy-land

-**e-land** is a property management web application designed to handle land information, ownership records, and related transactions.
+**easy-land** is a property management web application designed to handle land information, ownership records, and related transactions.
 It follows a modular architecture with separate frontend and backend implementations.

 ## Features